J-DubApps/Blog/content/posts/2024/kindness.md

 But you have to try it, to see.
 You have nothing to lose, but maybe a little stress.  <br />

-Being helpful or kind is a strengt in life, not a weakness.
+Being helpful or kind is a *strength* in life, not a weakness.
 That ultimately goes double for being kind to yourself.

 <div>
   <img src="https://julianwest.me/Blog/posts/images/robin-williams.jpg" alt="Alt text">